Web3 Mobile Apps: Market Trend

 What Makes Web3 Different?

 Web 3.0 is used to develop Web3 mobile apps to optimize their potential.
-These apps are used in various industries, from social media to gaming.
+Various industries use these apps, from social media to gaming.
 They combine the best of technology to achieve previously impossible goals.

 There are various factors due to which Web 3.0 stands out: